 Keiryuuji Tachiki Kannon Hall

-Recommended season: Year-round
+Recommended time: Year-round

-The large pillar in the corridor of the Kannon hall is known as the 'hugging pillar', where many worshippers once clung to it, entrusting their heartfelt wishes.
+The large pillar in the corridor of the Kannon Hall is known as the 'hugging pillar', where many worshippers once clung to it, entrusting their heartfelt wishes.

 A moment to touch the overwhelming compassion emanating from a single tree in a precinct that retains the scenes of old Japan.
-Would you like to feel the thousand-year prayer blending into the air of Aizu?
+Would you like to experience the thousand-year prayer blending into the air of Aizu?

 Apply for a tour